priyankaforu/priyankaforu/README.md

 ## 🙋‍♀️ A bit about me

-🇮🇳 From Vijayawada, India.
-Lived in Germany for 5 years studying at Kassel University. 🇩🇪
+🇮🇳 From India, Lived in Germany for 5 years studying at Kassel University. 🇩🇪

 🗣️ Speak German (A2) and English (C1).